Frequently Asked Questions

 General Tryout & Stanford Strikers Information

-The number of practices depends upon the age and level of play with our youngest, newest teams typically practicing two weekdays per week and our more experienced, higher level teams practicing three or four weekdays per week.
+The number of practices depends upon the age and level of play with our youngest, newest teams typically practicing two weekdays per week and our more experienced, higher level teams practicing three weekdays per week.
 Most age groups practice three times a week.

 Our teams compete in one of three leagues: ECNL RL, NPL, and Norcal Premier League.
 For all three of these leagues, teams typically play 8-10 league games per season.
 In addition, the teams typically play in one or two tournaments or showcases per season.
 All games occur on Saturday or Sunday.